OfficeDev/office-js-docs-pr/docs/develop/troubleshoot-sso-in-office-add-ins.md

 ### 13007

-The Office host was unable to get an access token to the add-in's web service.
+The Office application was unable to get an access token to the add-in's web service.

 - If this error occurs during development, be sure that your add-in registration and add-in manifest specify the `profile` permission (and the `openid` permission, if you are using MSAL.NET).
 For more information, see [Register the add-in with Azure AD v2.0 endpoint](register-sso-add-in-aad-v2.md).
 - In production, there are several things that can cause this error.
 Some of them are: